OrganicGUARD for Urban Greening & Public Tree Projects

 These smaller fragments are then assimilated by microorganisms as a source of carbon and energy.
 Enzymatic activity further converts them into simpler organic compounds.Mineralization

-Finally, the material is fully transformed into water (H₂O), carbon dioxide (CO₂), and microbial biomass, leaving no microplastic residues in the soil.
+Finally, the material is fully transformed into water (H₂O), carbon dioxide (CO₂), and microbial biomass, leaving no persistent microplastic residues in the soil.

 This process ensures that OrganicGUARD fully returns to the natural carbon cycle, making it fundamentally different from polyethylene or oxo-degradable materials, which only fragment and persist in the soil.